pulumi/pulumi-hugo/themes/default/content/blog/stack-transfers/index.md

 ### Transferring one stack

 To transfer a specific stack, you can navigate to that stack and then go to Settings > Transfer Stack.
 To transfer a stack, you need to be either the Stack Admin or an Organization Admin.
-For organizations on the Pulumi Enterprise or Business Critical Editions, an audit log will be produced each time a stack is transferred and it contains which organization the stack was transferred to.
+For organizations on the Pulumi Enterprise or Business Critical Editions, an audit log will be produced each time a stack is transferred and it records which organization the stack was transferred to.

 ![Transfer stack](transfer_stack.png)